alastair10/golden_square_phase2/lib/multi_class_design_recipe.md

   def extract_name(diary)
     # takes instance of DiaryEntry and returns a name
-    # will need to use ttitle method from DiaryEntry
+    # will need to use title method from DiaryEntry

   end